zmahfuz0613/js-functions-practice/readme.md

   - The tests will initially fail (red).
   - Correct functions will cause the tests to pass (green).

-### Deliverable

-When you've completed the lab,
-1. Commit it and push to Github Enterprise.
-2. Create a pull request with your solution.

 ## Additional Resources
 1. [MDN Functions]
 1. [MDN Array]